cfeenstra67/sqlauthz/README.md

 There are a couple of relevant behaviors to be aware of when using `sqlauthz` for row-level security policies:
 - If you write a rule that makes use of row-level security (i.e. using `table.row.<col>` in one of your rules) and row-level security is not enabled for that table, **it will be enabled on that table**.
 This should not affect existing users because by default `sqlauthz` will add an empty "permissive" policy for the table, so any users not targeted in your `sqlauthz` rules will still be able to access the table normally.
 - `sqlauthz` will drop existing "restrictive" RLS policies before creating new ones based on your Polar rules.
 This means that if you add a "restrictive" policy manually, it may be dropped next time you run `sqlauthz`.
-This only applies to:
+This only applies where both of the following conditions where the policy is both:
-    - Tables where you are granting a permission to a user using RLS
+    - on a table where you are granting a permission to any user using RLS
-    - Policies that target a user in your [user revoke strategy](#user-revoke-strategies)
+    - targetting a user in your [user revoke strategy](#user-revoke-strategies)
-- `sqlauthz` will add an empty "permissive" policy that applies to all users _if no permissive policies exist on that table_.
-Again, this only happens to tables that your polar rules specify a RLS policy on.
-If an existing permissive policy exists, `sqlauthz` will not add a policy.
+- `sqlauthz` will add an empty "permissive" policy that applies to all users when it enables row-level security on a table.
+However, when row-level security is already enabled on a table, it will only create "missing" permissive policies.
+A permissive policy is created for any user and permission that is granted access to a given table where none exist, regardless of whether their access is limited with any restrictive RLS policies.
+This only happens to tables where RLS is "required" meaning that your polar rules specify at least one permission that requires a RLS policy on that table.

 For more information on RLS in Postgres and to learn more about "permissive" and "restrictive" policies, check out [the docs](https://www.postgresql.org/docs/current/ddl-rowsecurity.html).